kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

 we will provide a brief overview of this primitive.
 Other cryptographic operations will be discussed later.

-This definition matches the one from {{?I-D.draft-celi-wiggers-tls-authkem}}.
+This definition matches the one from {{?I-D.celi-wiggers-tls-authkem}}.

 A Key Encapsulation Mechanism (KEM) is a cryptographic primitive that defines the methods ``Encapsulate`` and ``Decapsulate``.
 In this draft, we extend these